magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-31763-catalog-price-rules-are-reverted-until-manual-reindex.md

     * Add a few options and set "Use for Promo Rule Conditions" to *Yes*.
 1. Go to **Stores** > **Attributes** > **Attribute Sets**.
     * Select the default attribute set and add the "manufacturer" attribute to it.
-1. Create a configurable product with couple variations.
+1. Create a configurable product with a couple of variations.
 1. Set "manufacturer" attribute value for previously created configurable product.
 1. Create catalog rules:
     * Active = Yes